 a.
 Joab…Jehoshaphat…Zadok…Abimelech…Shavsha…Benaiah: No great ruler succeeds by himself.
 Only the smallest organizations can be governed well without a gifted and committed team.
 Part of David’s success as a ruler was in his ability to assemble, train, empower, and maintain such a team.

 i.
 We never find such a list regarding the organization of King Saul’s government.
 This is because David’s government had much more form and structure than Saul’s.

 ii.
-There is a limit to what we can be and what we can do for the Lord without order and organization.
-It isn’t that order and organization are requirements for progress in the Christian life; they are progress in the Christian life, becoming more like the Lord.
+There is a limit to what we can be and what we can do for the LORD without order and organization.
+It isn’t that order and organization are requirements for progress in the Christian life; they are progress in the Christian life; in becoming more like the LORD.

 iii.
 Nothing is accomplished in God’s kingdom without order and organization.
 While it may seem so to us, it is only an illusion – behind the scenes God is moving with utmost order and organization though sometimes we cannot see it.

 b.
 Zadok the son of Ahitub and Abimelech the son of Abiathar were the priests: There were two priestly centers at this time, thus two priests.
 One was at Gibeon, with the tabernacle of Moses and the altar of burnt offering.
 The other was at Jerusalem, with the special tent David made for the ark of the covenant.
 Thus there were two priests, Zadok and Abiathar.